wp-plugins/wishpond-social-campaigns/readme.txt

 [Check out what our customers said about us](http://corp.wishpond.com/customer-case-studies/ "Customer Reviews")

-**30,000 leads in 6 weeks** are numbers some of our customers boast, which is unparalleled value for your money.
+**30,000 leads in 6 weeks** are numbers our customers boast, which is unparalleled value for your money.

 **Why use Wishpond’s Wordpress Plugin?**